Amlodipine/Valsartan/HCT Novartis (Amlodipine Besilate, Valsartan, Hydrochlorothiazide)

 What Is Amlodipine/Valsartan/HCT Novartis Used For?

-Amlodipine/Valsartan/HCT Novartis is a combination blood pressure medication that contains three active ingredients working together to control high blood pressure (hypertension).
+Amlodipine/Valsartan/HCT Novartis is a combination medication that helps control high blood pressure.

 Primary Uses